pvoznenko/front-controller-php-example/README.md

 Music player application divided on two part:
 * Frontend application (in scope of task not implemented);
-* Backend API application with my custom micro service written on PHP.
+* Backend API server with my custom micro service written on PHP.

 In this way we can talk about handling serious load, by providing multiple frontend and backend servers with load balance (HTTP cache servers and another middleware) in between.